Alexey Kallima Russia, b. 1969

 Biography

-His work has been shown in numerous exhibitions worldwide including Russia, Europe and the USA.
-Among his solo shows are Regina Gallery, Moscow and London; The 4th Moscow Biennale of Contemporary Art; Galerie Ann de Villepoix, Paris, France; Musée D'art Contemporain Val-de-Marne, Paris; Lehmann Maupin, New York; École Nationale Supérieure d'Art de Bourges, France and Galerie Volker Diehl, Berlin.
+His solo exhibitions include those held at the Regina Gallery, Moscow and London; the 4th Moscow Biennale of Contemporary Art; the Galerie Anne de Villepoix, Paris; the Val-de-Marne Museum of Contemporary Art, Paris; Lehmann Maupin, New York; the École Nationale Supérieure d'Art de Bourges; the Galerie Volker Diehl, Berlin; and Vladey, Moscow.

 Works